Directory of Supporting Services for D/deaf and Hard of Hearing Children and Young Adults

-The team provides specialist advice and intervention for children and young people with low incidence needs such as hearing or physical impairments.
+The team provides specialist advice and intervention for children and young people with low incidence needs such as D/deaf and hard of hearing or physical needs.
 They provide support for individual children, training and professional development and advice about specialist equipment and ICT.
 Address: The Woodside Centre, The Commons, Welwyn Garden City, Hertfordshire, AL7 4EN

 Telephone 0300 123 4043

 Hertfordshire Community NHS Trust